ryonakano/dotfiles/README.md

 - Fedora 41

 ## Usage
-You'll need `git` and `make` commands installed on your system for easier installation of dotfiles.
+You'll need the following commands to install the dotfiles.

+- curl
+- git
+- make

 ## First-time setup
-You can install chezmoi and install dotfiles with:
+You can install chezmoi and install the dotfiles with:

 ```
 make install